the-pudding/puddingR/README.md

 Often in our work we need to write data that we have analyzed and save it in another location.
 In this workflow, most processed data belongs in `assets/data/processed_data/`.
-The easiest way to get it there is to use `export_processed()`.
+The easiest way to get it there is to use `export_data()`.
 This function has several arguments, included in them is `location`.
 If you are using the default file structure from `puddingR`, you can simply use `open` to save it to the `open_data` directory, `processed` to save it to the `processed_data` directory, or, if this `analysis` folder exists in the same working directory as the